Cooke County, Texas: Government and infrastructure

 The Texas Juvenile Justice Department operates the Gainesville State School in an unincorporated area in Cooke County, east of Gainesville.

 Politics

 Cooke County has long voted predominantly Republican; the only Democratic presidential candidate to win Cooke County since 1948 was Lyndon B. Johnson in 1964, in that year's landslide over Barry Goldwater.

 Cooke County has been included in the Texas's 26th congressional district since 2000, currently represented by Republican Brandon Gill.

-Republican David Spiller has represented Cooke County in the Texas House of Representatives since winning a special election 2021, while Republican Brent Hagenbuch has served the county within District 30 of the Texas Senate since 2025.
+Republican David Spiller has represented Cooke County in the Texas House of Representatives since winning a special election in 2021, while Republican Brent Hagenbuch has served the county within District 30 of the Texas Senate since 2025.

+Cooke County is located within District 68 of the Texas House of Representatives.
+Cooke County is located within District 30 of the Texas Senate.